 These tests do not have to be reduced exclusively to the so-called “YES – NO” questions, but users can give more complete answers, either in the form of the text they enter, the sketch they draw, or the program code they type.
 Another possible way is based on the gamified experience that supports the development of more complex forms of thinking and creative skills, and game-based assessment can take the form of simple quizzes.

 Users also receive regular feedback on the outcome of their work, in whatever form you want.
 Suggestions are also important to maintain their attention and motivation to work.
 EdApp enables you to reward positive progress and motivate users by displaying their performance in a leaderboard and offering real prizes.

-EdApp’s Canva media library is a handy tool offering multimodal features that you can seamlessly integrate to make their content more presentable, interactive, and visually appealing.
-With the help of the world’s favourite graphic design program, you have access to millions of templates and graphics to find the best content for your lesson.
+EdApp’s Canva media library is a handy tool offering multimodal features that you can seamlessly integrate to make your elearning courses more presentable, interactive, and visually appealing.
+With the help of the world’s favorite graphic design program, you have access to millions of templates and graphics to find the best content for your lesson.

 The use of imagery through learning is highly beneficial as it helps your audience engage with the material at hand.
 Retention rates increase by 29-42% when visuals are incorporated into training.
 What’s more, the human brain processes 90% of its information visually.
 As these images are processed, we are naturally programmed to interpret them with less effort which frees up more space to analyze new information.
 So including visual graphics not only support your training materials and give you the opportunity to but also stimulates better learning outcomes.